 3.Feel Grateful for Every Opportunity

 So often I would feel frustrated that more people didn’t sign up, show up and attend my various workshops, events, email lists, offers, etc. I would get so frustrated that I would just quit trying and switch to something else.
-Over and over again I would try something new with similar results.
-Finally, I realized that if I focused on the quantity of people showing up.
-If I focused on the quality of the conversations, I got a ton out of each activity.
+Over and over again, I would try something new with similar results.
+Finally, I realized that if I focused on the quantity of people showing up, I was disappointed.
+If I focused on the quality of the conversations, I felt fulfilled.
 So, I began to focus on making every interaction count.
-Every conversation was an opportunity to connect with what people were struggling with and how I might help.
-Soon I began to realize what my greatest strengths were and who were the people I could best serve.
+Every conversation was an opportunity to connect with what people were struggling with.
+Soon I began to realize how I could best help others and who were the ideal people I could best serve.
 This made it much easier to find my niche and communicate from the heart.

 4. Be Yourself 100%

 The first 4 years were about finding myself.
 Who was I in the world of coaches?
 There are so many.
 You probably feel that too in your own industry.
 I had many amazing role models and coaches and spent most of my time thinking I should be like them.
 After all, they were extremely successful.
 Clearly they had it all figured out.
 I finally realized that what works for them doesn’t always work for me.
 Each of us is on a journey of discovering who we really are.
 I discovered that I’m more about inspiration, self-care, fun, freedom and the joy of life.
 That’s what my clients really resonate with.
-Once I tuned into the essence of who I really am, webinars and workshops got much easier to fill.
+I incorporate a lot from what I learned from my coaches but I also tuned into the essence of who I really am.
+This is when connecting with my own tribe got much easier.